Yuiko-tsr/unit-1/Project/project1.md

 5. The electronic ledger allows the user to make a graph of past transactions.
 6. The electronic ledger allows the user to see the profit they made from their first input.
 7. The electronic ledger can be viewed in one other language.

+Justification for Proposed Structure:
+* Basic Description Display: The software will provide users with a basic description of Binance Coin, sourced from reputable references like Investopedia and Binance's official website.
+* Transaction Management: Users will be able to enter, withdraw, and record Binance Coin transactions, ensuring an accurate and up-to-date ledger.
+* Currency Conversion: An optional feature will allow users to convert their portfolio value to yen, helping users understand their holdings in their preferred currency.
+* Transaction History Graphs: The software will enable users to create visual graphs of their past transactions, providing insights into their trading performance.
+* Profit Calculation: Users will have the ability to see the profit or loss made from their initial input, helping them assess the success of their Binance Coin investments.
+* Multilingual Support: To cater to a global user base, the software will offer language options beyond English, enhancing accessibility.

 # Criteria B: Design